GlycoMimetics (NASDAQ:GLYC) Rating Lowered to Sell at Zacks Investment Research

-GlycoMimetics (NASDAQ:GLYC) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a report released on Wednesday, Zacks.com reports.
+GlycoMimetics (NASDAQ:GLYC) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a research note issued on Tuesday, Zacks.com reports.

 According to Zacks, “GlycoMimetics, Inc. is a biotechnology company.
 The company focused on the discovery and development of novel glycomimetic drugs to address diseases in which carbohydrate biology plays a key role.
 It product pipeline includes GMI-170, GMI-1271, E-selectin and CXCR4 antagonist, GMI-1051 and GMI-1070 at different clinical phases.
 GlycoMimetics, Inc. is based in Gaithersburg, United States. “

-GlycoMimetics (NASDAQ:GLYC) last issued its earnings results on Thursday, November 7th.
-The biotechnology company reported ($0.31) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.39) by $0.08.
-On average, sell-side analysts forecast that GlycoMimetics will post -1.36 earnings per share for the current year.
+GlycoMimetics (NASDAQ:GLYC) last released its quarterly earnings data on Thursday, November 7th.
+The biotechnology company reported ($0.31) earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.39) by $0.08.
+On average, research analysts expect that GlycoMimetics will post -1.36 earnings per share for the current year.

-Several hedge funds have recently modified their holdings of GLYC.
-Invesco Ltd. bought a new stake in shares of GlycoMimetics during the second quarter worth $56,816,000.
-FMR LLC increased its position in shares of GlycoMimetics by 10.3% during the first quarter.
-FMR LLC now owns 3,896,740 shares of the biotechnology company’s stock worth $48,553,000 after acquiring an additional 365,096 shares in the last quarter.
-Millennium Management LLC increased its position in shares of GlycoMimetics by 1,377.4% during the third quarter.
-Millennium Management LLC now owns 231,424 shares of the biotechnology company’s stock worth $997,000 after acquiring an additional 215,760 shares in the last quarter.
-Squarepoint Ops LLC bought a new stake in shares of GlycoMimetics during the third quarter worth $210,000.
-Finally, Prentiss Smith & Co.
-Inc. bought a new stake in shares of GlycoMimetics during the third quarter worth $73,000.
-96.07% of the stock is owned by institutional investors.
+A number of institutional investors have recently made changes to their positions in GLYC.
+California Public Employees Retirement System acquired a new stake in GlycoMimetics in the 3rd quarter valued at approximately $45,000.
+Tower Research Capital LLC TRC increased its position in shares of GlycoMimetics by 7,635.4% during the 3rd quarter.
+Tower Research Capital LLC TRC now owns 14,001 shares of the biotechnology company’s stock worth $61,000 after purchasing an additional 13,820 shares during the last quarter.
+Prentiss Smith & Co.
+Inc. acquired a new position in shares of GlycoMimetics during the 3rd quarter worth approximately $73,000.
+Barclays PLC increased its position in shares of GlycoMimetics by 17.3% during the 3rd quarter.
+Barclays PLC now owns 40,286 shares of the biotechnology company’s stock worth $174,000 after purchasing an additional 5,948 shares during the last quarter.
+Finally, Squarepoint Ops LLC acquired a new position in shares of GlycoMimetics during the 3rd quarter worth approximately $210,000.
+96.07% of the stock is currently owned by institutional investors and hedge funds.

 About GlycoMimetics